CS1 – an HDACi with epigenetic effects

 • 67% (14/21) of the patients had sustained pressure reduction

-• CS1 Phase IIa study data, together with preclinical information, is consistent with reversing pathological remodeling
+CS1 phase II a study clinical data, together with preclinical information, is consistent with reversing pathological remodeling

 Expanded Access Program for CS1 in PAH

 Since January 30th 2024, CS1 is approved by the FDA for Expanded Access, or "Compassionate Use", as an extension of the ongoing Phase II trial evaluating CS1 in pulmonary arterial hypertension (PAH).
-The Expanded Access Program (EAP) will provide Cereno with the opportunity to, under a formal FDA-approved protocol, collect safety and efficacy data from long-term exposure to CS1 in patients with PAH.
-This initiative not only extends support to those suffering from PAH but will also allow Cereno to gather further documentation of CS1 use in patients suffering from PAH, which will help in discussions with regulatory authorities and support the design of our Phase IIb/III pivotal study with CS1.
+The EAP allows Cereno to, under a formal FDA-approved protocol, collect safety and efficacy data from long-term exposure to CS1 in patients with PAH.
+As such, this initiative not only supports the treatment of PAH patients but also enables Cereno to gather additional CS1 usage documentation for regulatory discussions and Phase IIb/III pivotal study design planning.